-To avoid lengthy discussions in the WTO concerning fisheries subsidies, in which an agreement may not be reached, Sweden, through the EU, have supported the more pragmatic approach where certain forms of subsides be prohibited.
+Discussions in the WTO concerning fisheries subsidies, in which an agreement has been hard to reach, Sweden, through the EU, have supported the more pragmatic approach where certain forms of subsides be prohibited.
 It will hopefully be easier to agree on the different forms of subsidies that are unsustainable, than to agree on a useful definition of sustainable fishing.
 Fuel subsidies might become an issue for discussion, as they constitute a large proportion, 22 percent, of total subsides.
 Fuel subsides are not part of the CFP, but regulated through the directive for taxation of energy products and electricity, which prohibits EU member states to impose a tax on fuel to be used in commercial shipping.